valet-sh/docs/docs/getting-started/first-steps.md

 ## Manage your needed services

 valet.sh comes with a bunch of services that can require a lot amount of RAM and CPU.
-Therefor you should disable/enable only the services you really need.
+Therefore you should disable/enable only the services you really need.
 Use <strong>valet.sh service list</strong> to get a list of all services and their states.
 Use <strong>valet.sh service enable <service></strong> respectively <strong>valet.sh service disable <service></strong>  enable or disable a service.

 You can find more information about handling service status *[here](/services)*.